hackclub/jams/jams/singles/online-store/en-US.md

 Let's have a quick rundown of the tools we'll be using in our design.

-Your workshop host should have given you a cheat-sheet for Figma's tools; this is your chance to read through it!
+Your workshop host should have given you a cheat sheet for Figma's tools; this is your chance to read through it!

 You can view the digital copy [here](https://cloud-brvsdgazn-hack-club-bot.vercel.app/0figma_tools.pdf)